mdb/ensure-unpublished-release-action/README.md

 A GitHub Action that checks if a given GitHub release tag already exists.

-`ensure-unpublished-release-action` succeeds if the provided release tag is unique and does not already exist, and fails if the tag has already been published as a GitHub release.
+In default configuration, `ensure-unpublished-release-action` succeeds if the provided release tag is unique and does not already exist, and fails if the tag has already been published as a GitHub release.

+A `fail` input (set to `true` or `false`) controls whether or not the action fails if the specified tag has already been published as a GitHub release.

+The action produces an `exists` output whose value is `true` or `false`.

 ## Usage